 Input lag is exceptionally low, which results in an incredibly responsive gaming and desktop experience.
 You can use motion interpolation to make lower frame rate games appear smoother, but it increases latency significantly and isn't recommended.
 To get the lowest input lag, enable Game Mode.
 To use motion interpolation, set Game Motion Plus to 'On' and Judder Reduction to max.

-This TV supports most common resolutions, but unlike its predecessor, the Samsung Q60/Q60T QLED, it doesn't support 1440p, natively or forced.
+This TV supports most common resolutions, but it doesn't support 1440p, natively or forced.
 It doesn't appear as a native resolution on Windows, and when forced, it results in a 3840 x 1600 ultrawide format.
-It may be an issue that might get fixed through a firmware update; we'll retest it once it's available.
-It displays chroma 4:4:4 properly in all supported resolutions, which helps with text clarity when using it as a PC monitor.
-To use chroma subsampling, set the HDMI input icon to 'PC'.
-For signals that require the full bandwidth of HDMI 2.0, enable Input Signal Plus.
+Chroma 4:4:4 is displayed properly in 'PC' mode, which is important for clear text when using it as a PC monitor.

-Unfortunately, this TV doesn't have any HDMI 2.1 ports and only supports up to 4k @ 60Hz on the Xbox Series X and PS5.
+Unfortunately, this TV doesn't support HDMI 2.1 bandwidth and only supports up to 4k @ 60Hz on the Xbox Series X and PS5.
 It has an 'Auto Low Latency Mode' that enables Game Mode automatically when a game is launched from a compatible device.
-To use it, set Game Mode to 'Auto'.

 The built-in speakers are mediocre.
 They're reasonably well-balanced but lack the bass extension to produce a deep, rumbling sound.
 They get pretty loud, which is good for large or noisy environments; however, there's a fair amount of compression artifacts at higher volume levels.

-The Samsung Q60A runs on a somewhat scaled down version of Tizen OS, similar to the Samsung Q60/Q60T QLED.
+The Samsung Q60A runs on a somewhat scaled-down version of Tizen OS that has fewer animations.
 That said, it still has a good number of features and functionalities, and it feels smoother and more responsive than its predecessor.

 Although we couldn't take a photo, there are some ads and suggested content on the home screen and in the app store.
 There's no way to disable them.